streamnative/pulsar-hub/connectors/debezium-postgres-source/2.5.0/debezium-postgres-source.md

     $ docker exec -it pulsar-postgresql /bin/bash
     ```

-6. A MySQL client pops out.
+6. A PostgreSQL client pops out.

    Use the following commands to change the data of the table _products_.